jarkko/fit-analyzer/AI_INSTRUCTIONS.md

 - Current test count: 90 tests - maintain or increase
 - Use pytest for all testing
 - Run `make test` to verify all tests pass
+- We must always keep 100 % code coverage for committed code

 ### Test Quality
 - Tests should be clear, focused, and well-named